Protestantism: Christ's presence in the Eucharist

 The Protestant movement began to diverge into several distinct branches in the mid-to-late 16th century.
 One of the central points of divergence was controversy over the Eucharist.
-Early Protestants rejected the Catholic dogma of transubstantiation, which teaches that the bread and wine used in the sacrificial rite of the Mass lose their natural substance by being transformed into the body, blood, soul, and divinity of Christ.
-They disagreed with one another concerning the presence of Christ and his body and blood in Holy Communion.
+Early Protestants rejected transubstantiation, the Catholic dogma of the real presence of Christ in the Eucharist explaining the "transformation from bread and wine to the body and blood of Christ".
+They disagreed with one another concerning the presence of Christ and his body and blood in Holy Communion, with Lutherans affirming, along with Catholics, a corporeal presence, and the Reformed affirming a real spiritual presence.